What's Causing Your Afternoon Tiredness?

-As more employees have become sedentary, the number of desk workers who develop "Sitting Disease" is on the rise.
-Sitting disease is a disorder that puts workers at an increased risk of pre-diabetes, type 2 diabetes, and for cardiovascular problems.
+As more employees have become sedentary, the number of desk workers who develop "sitting disease" is on the rise.
+Sitting disease is a disorder that puts workers at an increased risk of prediabetes, type 2 diabetes, and cardiovascular problems.

 Experts reported that even people who sit for extended periods but regularly hit the gym are at risk.
 Exercise in itself, though obviously critical to our bodies overall, doesn't seem to counter the damaging effects of all this time spent seated.

+Still, it's important to be proactive if you notice unusual afternoon fatigue.
 There are many reasons people develop a sluggish feeling in the afternoon (and for some, the "afternoon" slump occurs in mid-morning).
 When symptoms worsen or become severe enough that they decrease your ability to complete tasks, you may want to seek advice from a physician to rule out certain health problems.

+If you have insulin resistance, your body resists the normal action of insulin.
+You might need to overproduce insulin to keep your blood sugars within a normal range, or you might not make enough insulin to keep your blood sugar in balance.
 Overproduction of insulin can cause fluctuations in blood sugar, weight gain, moodiness, changes in your menstrual cycle (for women), excess facial hair (women), skin tags, changes in skin color (dark, velvety patches called acanthosis nigricans), and periods of profound fatigue.

 Insulin resistance is more common in people who also have severe allergies, thyroid disorders (especially Hashimoto's thyroiditis), polycystic ovarian syndrome (women), and can be caused by certain types of medications.